Build the next generation of robots (and cars and wearable tech and…)

 - Physics (minimum final grade of 70% is required)

-Admission average: Individual selection from the low to mid-90s
+Admission average: Individual selection from the high 80s to low 90s

 Get tips from Waterloo students